chintu481/AzureVMAutoStopStart/README.md

 # AzureVMAutoStopStart

 ## What is it?
+A powershell workflow runbook, "Stop-Start-Azure-VMs", and a powershell module, "AzureVMAutoStopStart".

+## How do I use it?
-Designed to run from a scheduled Azure runbook, this module will stop and start VMs according to the value of a given tag.
-The tag will contain the times and days a VM should be stopped.
-If the runbook is executing during one of these periods, the VM will be stopped.
+The runbook should run under a schedule within an Azure Automation Account, and uses the module to determine, based the subscription and tag names supplied, which VMs should be stopped or started.
+The tag should contain the times and days a VM should be _stopped_.
+If the runbook is executing during one of these periods, the VM will be stopped (if started).
+Otherwise the VM will be started (if stopped).

 ### Tag Format
 The tag must be in the format `HH:mm-hh:mm|ddd[/ddd][,...n]`.
 So, a tag may look like any of the these: